 Severe financial hardship

-• you’ve reached your preservation age plus 39 weeks
+If you have reached preservation age plus 39 weeks you need to meet these conditions:

-• you’ve received government income support payments for 39 weeks since reaching your preservation age
+You’ve received eligible financial support payments from the government for a cumulative period of 39 weeks since reaching your preservation age.

 Incapacity